 Tuition rates for undergraduates not classified as Colorado residents for tuition purposes have been covered by the non-resident undergraduate tuition guarantee program since 2005-06.
-Rates for students entering summer 2012 through spring 2013 are 3.8% higher than those for students entering the prior year.

 Click here for details of the non-resident undergraduate tuition guarantee.

-The Chancellor's Achievement Scholarship (introduced in 2005-06) now offers \$20,000 over four years to the top 25% of out-of-state admitted new freshmen.
+The Chancellor's Achievement Scholarship (introduced in 2005-06) offers \$25,000 over four years to the top 25% of out-of-state admitted new freshmen.